 Pregnancy management: Affected or at-risk pregnant women should be monitored for diabetes mellitus and respiratory insufficiency, which may require therapeutic interventions

-MELAS is caused by mutations in mtDNA and is transmitted by maternal inheritance.
-The father of a proband is not at risk of having the disease-causing mtDNA mutation.
-The mother of a proband usually has the mtDNA mutation and may or may not have symptoms.
-A man with an mtDNA mutation cannot transmit the mutation to any of his offspring.
-A woman (affected or unaffected) transmits the mutation to all of her offspring.
-Prenatal diagnosis and preimplantation genetic diagnosis (PGD) for MELAS is possible if a mtDNA mutation has been detected in the mother.
+MELAS is caused by pathogenic variants in mtDNA and is transmitted by maternal inheritance.
+The father of a proband is not at risk of having the mtDNA pathogenic variant.
+The mother of a proband usually has the mtDNA pathogenic variant and may or may not have symptoms.
+A man with an mtDNA pathogenic variant cannot transmit the variant to any of his offspring.
+A woman (affected or unaffected) transmits the variant to all of her offspring.
+Prenatal diagnosis and preimplantation genetic diagnosis (PGD) for MELAS is possible if a mtDNA pathogenic variant has been detected in the mother.
 However, because the mutational load in embryonic and fetal tissues sampled (i.e., amniocytes and chorionic villi) may not correspond to that of all fetal tissues, and because the mutational load in tissues sampled prenatally may shift in utero or after birth as a result of random mitotic segregation, prediction of the phenotype from prenatal studies cannot be made with certainty.

 The clinical diagnosis of MELAS (mitochondrial encephalomyopathy, lactic acidosis, and stroke-like episodes) is based on the following features: